How to Enter an Aintree Sprint

 To keep motorsport alive at Aintree, we need your support more than ever.
 Use it or lose it!

-Enter and Pay online with our secure online service:
+Enter and pay online with our secure online service:

-By entering, you agree to comply with Motorsport UK’s National Competition Rules and the 2025 Supplementary Regulations for the event.
+By entering, you agree to comply with Motorsport UK’s National Competition Rules and the 2026 Supplementary Regulations for the event.

 You should read the Supplementary Regulations first to determine which class you are entering and what you need to do to your car.

-The entry fee is great value at £133 per event and just £130 for LMC members – 2024’s entry fees are held for another year.
-Each entry fee includes the latest Motorsport UK per capita fee of £33.
-Not an LMC member?
-You can still claim the member’s discount by joining the Club no; it’s fantastic value at only £12 a year, or £30 for three years.
+Not an LMC member yet?
+You can still claim the member’s discount by joining the Club now; it’s fantastic value at only £12 a year, or £30 for three years.

 Join here:- Membership – Join Us, then return to this page and click the link below to enter the event(s).